 Shortly after the Effective Date, each holder of record of an outstanding certificate theretofore representing shares of common stock will receive from the SCYNEXIS exchange agent (the "Exchange Agent") for the Reverse Stock Split, instructions for the surrender of such certificate to the Exchange Agent.
 Such instructions will include a form of Transmittal Letter to be completed and returned to the Exchange Agent.
 As soon as practicable after the surrender to the Exchange Agent of any certificate that prior to the Reverse Stock Split represented shares of common stock, together with a duly executed Transmittal Letter and any other documents the Exchange Agent may specify, the Exchange Agent shall deliver to the person in whose name such certificate had been issued certificates, registered in the name of such person representing the number of full shares of common stock into which the shares of common stock previously represented by the surrendered certificate shall have been reclassified and a check for any amounts to be paid in cash in lieu of any fractional share.
-Until surrendered as contemplated herein, each certificate that immediately prior to the Reverse Stock Split represented any shares of common stock shall be deemed at and after the Reverse Stock Split to represent the number of full shares of common stock contemplated by the preceding sentence.
-Each certificate representing shares of common stock issued in connection with the Reverse Stock Split will continue to bear any legends restricting the transfer of such shares that were borne by the surrendered certificates representing the shares of common stock.
+Until surrendered as contemplated herein, each certificate that immediately prior to the Reverse Stock Split represented any shares of common stock shall be deemed at and after the Reverse Stock Split represented in connection with the Reverse Stock Split will continue to bear any legends restricting the transfer of such shares that were borne by the surrendered certificates representing the shares of common stock issued in connection with the Reverse Stock Split will continue to bear any legends restricting the transfer of such shares that were borne by the surrendered certificates representing the shares of common stock.